amiorin/harpoon/README.md

 You have many windows in your space but only some of them are relevant to your work.
 Using `cmd+back_tick` and `cmd-tab` makes you lose focus and time.

 ## Solution
 Use bookmarks to quickly switch between the relevant windows.
 In my case I use `F1-5` to navigate to the relevant windows and `S-F1-5` to add the relevant windows.
+You can repeat `S-F1-5` to cycle through all visible windows of a space.
+Every space has its own bookmars.
+You can use multiple spaces for multiple activities.

 ## Installation
 1. Use https://github.com/keycastr/keycastr to debug the configuration
 1. Install Karabiner to disable `cmd+back_tick` and `cmd-tab`.
 This will allow to unlearn the anti-pattern.
 1. Get used to `mash` (`cmd+opt+ctrl`) and `smash` (`mash` + `shift`).
 1. Map `f1-5` to `mash 1-5` with Karabiner.
 1. Map `shift-f1-5` to `smash 1-5` with Karabiner.
-1. Map `mash 1-5` to `nav_window` with Phoenix.
+1. Map `mash 1-5` to `nav_window` (navigate to a window with a bookmark) with Phoenix.
-1. Map `smash 1-5` to `add_window` with Phoenix.
+1. Map `smash 1-5` to `add_window` (add bookmark to a window) with Phoenix.
 1. Read https://github.com/jasonm23/Phoenix-config to understand how to convert this `README.md` in a Phoneix config file.

 ## Alternatives